arduino/help-center-content/content/Arduino Cloud/General Cloud/If-you-cannot-install-or-open-the-Create-Agent-on-macOS-Ventura.md

 * [Chrome](http://downloads.arduino.cc/CreateAgent/Stable/ArduinoCreateAgent-1.2.7-ventura-osx-amd64-installer-chrome.dmg)
 * [Firefox](http://downloads.arduino.cc/CreateAgent/Stable/ArduinoCreateAgent-1.2.7-ventura-osx-amd64-installer-firefox.dmg)

 > **Note:** This version has the auto-update functionality disabled.
-When a new version is released, a notification will be displayed asking you to manually upgrade.
+When a new version has been released, IoT Cloud and the Web Editor will automatically display a notification asking you to manually upgrade.
 The next version will restore the auto-update functionality.

 ---